dollerbill/Raspberry-Pi-Temperature-Monitor/README.md

 	dtoverlay=w1-gpio

-###Enable necessary drivers
+### Enable necessary drivers

 	sudo modprobe w1-gpio
 	sudo modprobe w1-therm

-###Test the thermometer
+### Test the thermometer
-Cd into the 1Wire device folder and list files to make sure the thermometer is properly loaded and connected.
+Change into the 1Wire device folder and list files to make sure the thermometer is properly loaded and connected.

 	cd /sys/bus/w1/devices/
 	ls

 There should be a foldering starting with 28-...
-Cd into that directory and check the output of the 1Wire slave file.
+Change into that directory and check the output of the 1Wire slave file.
 (Make sure to use the full directory name listend after you ran the 'ls' command previously)

 	cd 28-...
 	cat w1_slave

 You should see two lines similar to
 "f6 00 4b 46 7f ff 0c 10 7c : crc=7c YES

 f6 00 4b 46 7f ff 0c 10 7c t=15375"
-The first ending in YES tells us the thermomter is connected and working properly, the second shows us the temp (t) in thousandths of a degree Celsius.
+The first line ending in YES tells us the thermomter is connected and working properly, the second shows us the temp (t) in Celsius in thousandths of a degree.
 Divide this number by 1000 to see the current temperature (15375/1000 = 15.375* C).

-###Python script to display the temperature in Farenheit
+### Python script to display the temperature in Farenheit
 Create a script that will display the temperature for us in degrees Farenheit

 	sudo nano temperature.py

-####ds18b20.service
+#### ds18b20.service

 	[Unit]
 	Description=Run ds18b20 sensor